guoweier/GameHut/snake/tutorial_snake_english.md

 - `direction = (-SPACESIZE, 0)` defines the inital moving direction of the snake.
 It creates the x- and y-coordinates of the snake position at next unit time.
 Pygame will update the window in a fixed speed.
 Let's say we want the snake to move left for 1 square unit (SPACESIZE) during 1 unit time.
 If the current position is (x=0,y=0), then after 1 unit time, the position is (x=-SPACESIZE, y=0).
 We assigned snake's next unit time position in `direction`.

 #### 1.2 Create the food.
 The food is a green square.
 It can randomly appear on the screen.
-Here is my code:
+Here is my code:<br>
 ```
 food = (random.randint(0,((WINDOWWIDTH//SPACESIZE)-1))*SPACESIZE, random.randint(0,((WINDOWHEIGHT//SPACESIZE)-1))*SPACESIZE)
 ```
 We stored x- and y-coordinates of the food in a tuple, and name the variable as `food`.
 Here we divide the window into a grid, with each cell as one square unit.
-This can help the food and the snake to align with each other.
+This can help the food and the snake to align with each other.<br>
 - `random.randint(0,((WINDOWWIDTH//SPACESIZE)-1))*SPACESIZE` represents the x-cooridate.
     - `WINDOWWIDTH//SPACESIZE` divides the total window width by the space size to determine how many possible positions exist along the x-axis.
     - `-1` is to make sure the food not placed out of the border.